List of active Solar System probes

 This is a list of active space probes which have escaped Earth orbit.
 It includes lunar space probes, but does not include space probes orbiting at the Sun–Earth Lagrangian points (for these, see List of objects at Lagrangian points).
-A craft is deemed "active" if it is still able to transmit usable data to Earth (whether or not it can receive commands).
+A craft is deemed "active" if it is still able to transmit usable data to Earth (regardless of whether it can receive commands).

-The craft are further grouped by mission status – "en route", "mission in progress" or "mission complete" – based on their primary mission.
-For example, though Voyager 1 is still contactable is enroute to the Oort Cloud and has exited the Solar System, it is listed as "mission complete" because its primary task of studying Jupiter and Saturn has been accomplished.
-Once a probe has reached its first primary target, it is no longer listed as "en route" whether or not further travel is involved.
+The craft are further grouped by mission status – "en-route", "mission in progress" or "mission complete" – based on their primary mission.
+For example, though Voyager 1 is still contactable en-route to the Oort Cloud and has exited the Solar System, it is listed as "mission complete" because its primary task of studying Jupiter and Saturn has been accomplished.
+Once a probe has reached its first primary target, it is no longer listed as "en route" regardless of whether further travel is involved.